YusukeKanai/ml_pepers/VariationalDiscriminatorBottleneck/PITCHME.md

 だけど以下の文章がよくわからない

 _we can dynamically adjust the variance of the noise such that the distributions not only share support in the embedding space, but also have significant overlap.
-Since the minimum amount of information required for binary classification is 1 bit, by selecting an information constraint I_c < 1, the discriminator is prevented from from perfectly differentiating between the distributions._
+Since the minimum amount of information required for binary classification is 1 bit, by selecting an information constraint Ic < 1, the discriminator is prevented from from perfectly differentiating between the distributions._

 +++